Russian gas continues to flow east via Yamal-Europe pipeline

 The German Economy Ministry has declined comment on Putin's remark.
 Gas importers have not responded to Reuters requests for comment.

-"A gas flow at German border crossing points towards neighbouring countries to the east is not unusual.
-A flexible gas flow in both directions at border crossing points in the EU is desired in response to market signals and to ensure security of supply, and is to be made possible in principle according to the legal requirements," it said in a statement.

-Russia supplies gas to Germany via the Nord Stream 1 pipeline as well.

-Data from Slovak pipeline operator Eustream showed capacity nominations for Tuesday's Russian gas flows from Ukraine to Slovakia via the Velke Kapusany border point were at 773,712 megawatt hours (MWh), rising a touch from Monday but below levels seen earlier in December.
+Data from Slovak pipeline operator Eustream showed capacity nominations for Wednesday's Russian gas flows from Ukraine to Slovakia via the Velke Kapusany border point, another major route for Russian gas to Europe, were at 843,422 megawatt hours (MWh), rising from Tuesday's 773,712 but still below levels seen earlier in December.

-(Reporting by Oksana Kobzeva and Vladimir Soldatkin in Moscow, Jason Hovet in Prague and Anneli Palmen in Berlin; Editing by Kenneth Maxwell and Susan Fenton)
+(Reporting by Oksana Kobzeva and Vladimir Soldatkin in Moscow; additional reporting by Jan Lopatka in Prague; Editing by Michael Perry)

 ((vladimir.soldatkin@reuters.com; @vsoldatkin;))